CloudifySource/cloudify-recipes/README.md

 Using this Repository
 =====================

-This repository is divivded into two sections:
+This repository is divided into two sections:
 * application-recipes: contains recipes for complete application stacks (e.g. tomcat + mysql)
 * service-recipes: Contains recipes for individual services (e.g. Apache HTTP server)